-We earn revenues from advertising and paid services, which accounted for 88.7% and 11.3% of our total revenues, respectively, in 2022.
+We earn revenues from advertising and paid services, which accounted for 89.5% and 10.5% of our total revenues, respectively, in 2023.

 We recognize revenues from our advertising services on a net basis, after deducting the agency service fees we pay to advertising agencies and the value-added tax, or VAT, and the cultural development fee.
-We provide advertising services through PC channel and mobile channel, which accounted for 26.7% and 73.3% of our net advertising revenues, respectively, in 2022.
+We provide advertising services through PC channel and mobile channel, which accounted for 26.3% and 73.7% of our net advertising revenues, respectively, in 2023.
 Building on our core competencies of content production capability, dedication to serious journalism and cutting-edge technology, we continue to create values for our advertising clients.

 We offer a wide variety of paid services primarily through our mobile channel and operations with the telecom operators and other third parties.
-Prior to 2021, our paid services revenues were primarily generated from (i) paid contents, which includes digital reading, audio books, paid videos, and other content-related sales activities, (ii) games, which includes web-based games and mobile games, (iii) MVAS, and (iv) others.
-Beginning from January 1, 2021, MVAS, games and others are referred to collectively as E-commerce and others.
-For comparison purposes, the revenues from paid services for the year ended December 31, 2020 have been retrospectively re-classified into revenues from paid contents and revenues from E-commerce and others.
-We derived 38.0% and 62.0% of our paid services revenues, respectively, from our paid contents, and E-commerce and others in 2022.
-Our paid services revenues decreased from RMB100.3 million in 2021 to RMB89.0 million (US\$12.9 million) in 2022, primarily attributable to the decrease in revenues from paid contents caused by the reduction in the content spending of certain customers.
+Paid services revenues comprise (i) revenues from paid contents and (ii) revenues from E-commerce and others.
+We derived 48.0% and 52.0% of our paid services revenues, respectively, from our paid contents, and E-commerce and others in 2023.
+Our paid services revenues decreased from RMB89.0 million in 2022 to RMB72.7 million (US\$10.2 million) in 2023, primarily attributable to the decrease in E-commerce revenues as we closed certain E-commerce business lines in 2023.

-Our business and operating results are affected by general factors affecting China's new media industry, which include China's overall economic growth, per capita disposable income, the trend of media convergence, growth of new media and its popularity as an advertising medium, growth of Internet (including mobile Internet) penetration, adoption of paid services, including 3G/4G mobile services, and smart phones.
+Our business and operating results are affected by general factors affecting China's new media industry, which include China's overall economic growth, per capita disposable income, the trend of media convergence, growth of new media and its popularity as an advertising medium, growth of Internet (including mobile Internet) penetration, adoption of paid services, including 3G /4G mobile services, and smart phones.
 Unfavorable changes in any of these general industry conditions could negatively affect demand for our services and negatively and materially affect our operating results.